Skip to content

 $result = Invoke-PSScriptBuilderBuild -ContentCollector $cc `

-Uses configuration file for path resolution and backup control.
+Uses a configuration file for path resolution and backup control.

 PARAMETERS